About

 After college, life intervened.
 Instead of writing his trilogy, he married his soul mate, and they set about building a successful wholesale business together in Chicagoland.
 While there, they built a getaway cottage near their favorite shoreline in Southwest Michigan, in a fashion that would make the elves of Rivendell proud.
 It was the perfect place not only to escape the hustle and bustle, but to bury his nose in epic fantasy novels by the hearth.

 After almost twenty years and many milestone achievements in business, the pair grew tired of the hectic life of managing sixty-plus employees.
 With the mantra ‘life’s too short,’ they moved to their little cottage, and Vaughn finally set about writing his trilogy.
-He is currently getting his epic fantasy series, The Sundered Nation, ready for publication.
-Book one is titled, The Severing Son, and is available October 18, 2022.
-You can purchase it here.
+He is the author of the epic fantasy series, The Sundered Nation.
+Book one is titled, The Severing Son, and book two is Bold Ascension, both of which are available now.
+Book three, Destiny’s Doom is coming soon (autumn of 2024).
 When he’s not reading or writing, you’ll often find him cooking, walking with his lab Gidget on his favorite shore, or working in his woodshop.

 Email Vaughn at vaughn at vaughnroycroft dot com.